Warwick suburb profile

 Warwick demographics

 Warwick, located in the Southern Downs region of Queensland, is a charming rural town known for its rich history, heritage buildings, and vibrant community events.
-With a population of 12,294, Warwick offers a peaceful lifestyle, attracting families, retirees, and those seeking a slower pace of life.
-The median age of 45 reflects a mature community, with many residents enjoying the town's relaxed atmosphere and strong sense of community.
+With a population of 12,294, Warwick offers a peaceful lifestyle away from the hustle and bustle of city life.
+The median age of 45 suggests a mature community, with many families and retirees enjoying the town's relaxed atmosphere and strong sense of community.

 The housing landscape in Warwick is characterized by a significant proportion of home ownership, with 37% of properties owned outright and 26.2% owned with a mortgage.
-This indicates a stable community with long-term residents who value the security and investment of home ownership.
-Additionally, 36.8% of properties are rented, providing options for those who prefer flexibility or are new to the area.
+This reflects a stable community with long-term residents who value the security and investment of home ownership.
+Meanwhile, 36.8% of properties are rented, providing options for those seeking flexibility or new to the area.

 Warwick infrastructure, key developments and investment opportunities